digital-sound-antiques/vgm-conv/README.md

 Note: downgrade conversion (ex.
 YM2203 to YM2413 conversion) is highly limited thus don't expect much.

+## Limitation
+- A saw like preset is used for all FM channels on YM2612 to YM2413 conversion.
+- YM2413 to YM2608 supports FM1-6 and rhythm conversion.
+FM7,8,9 channels are ignored.
+- YM2608 to YM2203 does not support the rhythm part conversion.
+- SN76489 to AY8910 conversion ignores the noise channel.
+- As for YM2612 DAC, only register 2A stream can be converted.
+VGM's DAC stream commands is not supported.
+- Dual chip is not supported.

 # Install
 ```sh
 $ npm install -g vgm-conv